Senior cat peeing outside the litter tray: what to check and when to speak to your vet

 When to speak to your vet

-If you’re unsure, it’s safer to treat it as important and speak to your vet.
+If you are unsure, it is safer to treat that as important and ask for advice.

 Most likely themes: